 Data Collection and Analysis provides enhanced data collection and analytics for incident tracking, trend analysis and measurement of mitigation effectiveness.
-This capability is discussed in the Advanced Data Analytics Tool improvements below.
+This capability is discussed below.

 The following types of data are continuously collected, organized, and analyzed to support development of risk assessment tools and evaluation and inform Rocky Mountain Power's understanding of the wildfire risk.
-Additional details regarding the specific types of data collected can be found in Appendix C.
+Additional details regarding the specific types of data collected can be found in Appendix A - Wildfire Risk Modeling Data Inputs.